aminakano/react-dashboard/README.md

 # React Dashboard

 This is a dashboard application using React.
 The purpose of this app is to display and manage your holdings of cryptocurrencies and visualise with charts and tables.
-I chose CoinGecko API for an endpoint of this app since it is easy to use, free and API key is not required. (test
+I chose CoinGecko API for an endpoint of this app since it is easy to use, free and API key is not required.

 #### CoinGecko API